OpenTranslationBible/open-bible/en-GB/43.John/md/john-07.md

 ## John 7:29

-but I know him because I am from him and he sent me.”
+but I am acquainted with him because I am from him, and he sent me.”

 ## John 7:30